linnil1/106_1_DSNP/hw5/adtComp.md

 ### Need to improve
 Iterator should overload `-` `<` which is easy for coding.

-### sort algorithm
+### Sort algorithm
-Because std::sort has many optimization methods, it's unfair to other sort written by me.
+Because `std::sort` has many optimization methods, it's unfair to other sort written by me.
 I write a merge sort (with buffer)
 But, there are a little difference:
 1. When I merge it, I create a array that store the index after sorted.
 (Linear merge is possible see https://en.wikipedia.org/wiki/Merge_algorithm#Merging_two_lists)